Earning Your Bachelor’s Degree in Psychology Online

 Before moving into any sort of degree program, it’s important to figure out how you’re going to pay for it.
 Tuition can be a meaningful expense no matter where you go, but the good news is that financial aid can help you meet that need.
 Here are some ways to fund your online bachelor’s degree in psychology:

 Scholarships and grants are the most popular among financial aid options, mostly because they don’t have to be paid back.
 This free money for school can come from a variety of places, from federal and state government to schools to local organizations.
-To learn more about scholarships and grants, check out our scholarships guide.
+To get started finding scholarships and grants for your psychology degree, check out our scholarships and resources guide for psychology students.

 When you move into the working world, some careers in psychology require a license or certification.
 The bachelor’s degree opens doors to some of those, so it’s important to understand exactly what you can do with your degree – and which careers might require you to go a bit further with your education.